openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

-Let's look how Bitcoin's Proof-of-Work / Waste 10-Minute Mining Lottery works and what's the lucky number used one (nonce) that wins the mining lottery and what's the difficulty target to make it easier or harder to find the nonce.
+Let's look how Bitcoin's Proof-of-Work / Waste 10-Minute Mining Lottery works and what's the lucky number used once (nonce) that wins the mining lottery and what's the difficulty target to make it easier or harder to find the nonce.